 So I drive the other way, into the village.
 There are flames lining the road and behind the houses, and the further you go into the village, the further you go into the forest.
 At a small crossing, which is the widest part of the village, I see two men.
 How do I get out of here, I ask them.
 They say I have to go to Vila Facaia, because Salaborda Velha is burning as well.
 What are you doing here, I ask them.
 Get in!
 I don’t have to say it twice.

 And then I drive back past my mom’s house into the sea of fire.
 It is hard to describe this, also because it is hard for me to think back to that moment.

 The forest on either side of the road is burning.
-I cannot see the road because of the thick smoke.
-All I see is orange flames and burning leaves – or whatever it is – that are blowing across the road and around the car.
+I cannot see where I’m going because of the thick smoke.
+All I can see are orange flames and burning leaves – or whatever it is – that are blowing across the road and around the car.
 I tell the man next to me to close the window.
 The road is curvy.
 The car hits the gully, I can see the ground burning.
 We almost topple over, but then the car bounces back on its four wheels.
-Then we hit the right side of the road, and the car topples the other way.
+Only to hit the right side of the road, and the car topples the other way.
 This is it, I think.

 We are going to die.
 We are going to die.

 No, the man next to me says.
 He taps my shoulder.
 We are not going to die.
 Calma, calma.
 Devagar.

 Het is right.
 I need to stay calm and drive more slowly.
 I squeeze his lower arm to thank him for his support.

 It’s a miracle.
 We have managed to get out of the village alive!
 We are on the crossroads to Mosteiro and Vila Facaia.
 There is not as much smoke here.
 Every which way we look there are flames.
 There is a house burning on the right, on the left side of the road is a burning car.

 Then I drive into Vila Facaia, where I am stuck for the next two hours.